 The University of Virginia will provide every student living in On-Grounds student housing the opportunity and means to identify a missing person contact to be used if a student is reported missing.
 Missing student contact information provided will be registered confidentially, accessible only to authorized University officials and may not be disclosed except to law enforcement personnel in furtherance of a missing person investigation.

-In accordance with the procedures established under this policy, within 24 hours after a student living in On-Grounds student housing has been reported missing and the student is not known to have returned to University Grounds or otherwise been located, the Dean of Students or his/her designee will notify the individual the student has designated as his/her missing person contact.
-If the missing student is under 18 years of age and not an emancipated individual, the Dean of Students or his/her designee also will notify the student’s custodial parent or guardian.
+In accordance with the procedures established under this policy, within 24 hours after a student living in On-Grounds student housing has been reported missing and the student is not known to have returned to University Grounds or otherwise been located, the Dean of Students or designee will notify the individual the student has designated as his/her missing person contact.
+If the missing student is under 18 years of age and not an emancipated individual, the Dean of Students or designee also will notify the student’s custodial parent or guardian.

 The University Police Department shall investigate all reports of missing students and will notify and cooperate with other law enforcement agencies, as necessary, to further the investigation.

 Failure to comply with the requirements of this policy may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies.

 Any individual who believes a student living in On-Grounds student housing may be missing should immediately contact the University Police Department (UPD) at 2304 Ivy Road Charlottesville, VA 22903 or by phone at (434) 924-7166.
 UPD will notify Student Affairs upon receipt of a missing student report.
 When receiving such report, both Student Affairs and UPD will attempt to determine whether the student is, in fact, missing.
 Among other steps that may be taken depending on the circumstances: